AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.2/README.md

   - Cannot close high-urgency incidents.
   - Cannot modify/delete closed incidents.
-  - Can modify only to their own incidents.
+  - Can modify only their own incidents.

 **2. Empowering Admin Users:**
   - Full access to all incidents and operations.